Social media addiction is a real issue.

 It’s an off-shoot of the Stay Focused app.

 This app doesn’t just block social media.
 It can also block multiple apps on your phone.
-So it’s good if you cheat your addiction!
+So it’s good if you cheat your phone addiction or your social media overusage!
 You can use it to block games or useless tools that you fiddle with.

 Also, App Block lets you decide when specific profiles can be activated.
 For example, you can set a certain portion of the day (your break time) to explore blocked apps.